ddwht/sketch-dynamic-button/README.md

 # Dynamic button plugin for Sketch.app

-Dynamic button plug-in for [Sketch.app](http://bohemiancoding.com/sketch/) allows to create buttons with fixed margins no matter what text you add.
+Dynamic button plug-in for [Sketch.app](http://bohemiancoding.com/sketch/) allows to create buttons with fixed paddings no matter what text you add.

 ## Demo